 - Rehired retirees with funding and effort (including emeritus titles)

-You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible.
-Stipend and fellowship funding are not eligible to be contributed.
+You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible to contribute to the 457(b).

-You may invest your funds with two investment companies — TIAA-CREF and Fidelity.
+You may invest your funds with two investment companies — TIAA and Fidelity Investments.
 Contributions may be allocated to either or both, and contributions may be distributed among the approved investment funds offered.

 Transfers for Purchase of Service Credit